ck-zhang/px/docs/reference/concepts-overview.md

 Everything else – envs, lockfiles, caches – are implementation details.
 Inline `px`-annotated scripts are treated internally as tiny, cached px projects backed by the CAS; you don't need to think about them as a new noun.

+`px explain` is **execution introspection**: it prints what px *would* execute (runtime selection, profile/source, engine path like `cas_native` vs `materialized_env`, argv/workdir/sys.path) without doing repairs or running the target.
+Use it when you suspect “wrong Python”, “wrong entrypoint”, or an unexpected CAS-native fallback.

 ## Core loops

 ### Project lifecycle